-Counseling Services are free of charge.
+Counseling & Psychological Services (CAPS) are free of charge.
 The only students who pay any fees at all are those who are judicially referred for education or assessment due to drug and alcohol violations.
 Students who voluntarily seek those same alcohol and drug services are not charged.

 Is It Safe?

-The staff of Counseling Services is committed to valuing ALL individuals, regardless of race, ethnicity, sexual orientation, age, gender, etc. All students are welcome, respected, and appreciated.
+The staff of CAPS is committed to valuing ALL individuals, regardless of race, ethnicity, sexual orientation, age, gender, etc. All students are welcome, respected, and appreciated.

 Is It Confidential?

 Counselors maintain confidentiality within legal limits.
 Individuals outside of the immediate staff are not even allowed to know that a student is participating in counseling unless that student gives written permission.
 Confidentiality is only broken to report child abuse (or abuse of other dependent individuals), prevent suicide or homicide, or to respond to a court order.
 Counselors do not communicate clinical information via e-mail as it is not considered a confidential, secure form of communication.